Post

 private fun recordMetric(failedCount: Int) {

-if (failedCount > 0) metricService.measureCount("birthday.nofitication.failed.count", failedCount)
+if (failedCount > 0) metricService.measureCount("birthday.notification.failed.count", failedCount)

 }